 Shopping Tips, Quiz Can Help Parents Shop Safe

-Madison, Nov.
-26 –Dangerous or toxic toys can still be found on America’s store shelves, according to the Wisconsin Public Interest Research Group’s (WISPIRG’s) 28th annual Trouble in Toyland report.
+Washington, D.C., Nov.
+26 –Dangerous or toxic toys can still be found on America’s store shelves, according to U.S. Public Interest Research Group’s 28th annual Trouble in Toyland report.
 The survey of hazardous toys found that despite recent progress, consumers must still be wary when shopping this holiday season.

 The report reveals the results of laboratory testing on toys for toxic chemicals including lead, cadmium, and phthalates, all of which can have serious adverse health impacts on the development of children.
 The survey also found small toys that pose a choking hazard, extremely loud toys that threaten children’s hearing, and toy magnets that can cause serious injury if swallowed.

 “We should be able to trust that the toys we buy are safe.
-However, until that’s the case, parents need to watch out for common hazards when shopping for toys,” said Bruce Speight, WISPIRG Director.
+However, until that’s the case, parents need to watch out for common hazards when shopping for toys,” said Jenny Levin, U.S. PIRG Public Health Advocate.

-For 28 years, the WISPIRG Trouble in Toyland report has offered safety guidelines for purchasing toys for small children and provided examples of toys currently on store shelves that pose potential safety hazards.
-The group also provides a Facebook quiz to help educate parents and others about toy-related hazards.
+For 28 years, the U.S.PIRG Trouble in Toyland report has offered safety guidelines for purchasing toys for small children and provided examples of toys currently on store shelves that pose potential safety hazards.
+The group also provides a quiz to help educate parents and others about toy-related hazards.

 Key findings from the report include:

 Over the past five years, stronger rules have helped get some of the most dangerous toys and children’s products off the market.
-Improvements made in 2008’s Consumer Product Safety Improvement Act tightened lead limits and phased out dangerous phthalates.
+Improvements made in 2008’s Consumer Product Safety Improvement Act tightened lead limits, phased out dangerous phthalates, and required independent third party testing.
 However, not all toys comply with the law, and holes in the toy safety net remain.

-“Our leaders and consumer watchdogs need to do more to protect America’s kids from the hazards of unsafe toys – no child should ever be injured, get sick, or die from playing with a dangerous toy,” said Speight.
-“Standards for toxic chemicals like lead and cadmium remain too weak, and enforcement needs to be beefed up.”
+“Our leaders and consumer watchdogs need to do more to protect America’s kids from the hazards of unsafe toys – no child should ever be injured, get sick, or die from playing with a dangerous toy,” said Levin.
+“Standards for toxic chemicals like lead, cadmium, and phthalates remain too weak to protect kids from potentially dangerous exposures.”

 # # #